59 Low Growing Perennial Plants For Garden Edges and Borders

 This slowly spreading ground cover is primarily grown for its glossy, round, dark-green leaves.

-Your European Wild Ginger will need lots of shade and prefers humusy soil.
+Your European wild ginger will need lots of shade and prefers rich soil.
 Make sure they have plenty of water but that their slightly acidic soil is well-draining.
-European Wild Ginger grows in USDA Zones 4-8.
+European wild ginger grows in zones 4-8.

 Foamflower